magemega/openmage-mm_cmscontentfilemode/README.md

 ## Description

-The extension creates a file copy and keeps it synced with the content of enabled static blocks and CMS pages.
+The extension creates a file copy and keeps it synced with the content of enabled CMS Static Blocks and Pages.

 The copy is kept synchronized in both directions, meaning that saving a static block updates the file copy and vice versa!